prabin172/DA_GestureRecognition-clean/wiki/concepts/controller.md

 Single fixed configuration: the method-agnostic mapping (§2), the one named Sequential Control Task (§3), 4 methods (`scratch, mae, supMAE, supLP120` — supcon not in the prototype), k∈{1,3}, and a τ sweep `[0.0, 0.3, 0.5, 0.6, 0.7, 0.8, 0.85, 0.9, 0.93, 0.95, 0.97, 0.99]` (`scripts/controller/controller_sim.py:174`), 3000 Monte Carlo trials per (method,k,τ) cell, fixed RNG seed (default 7).
 Outputs → `trained_models/Phase3-controller/`: `controller_results.csv` (full sweep), `operating_point_summary.csv` (fixed τ=0.9 slice), `mapping.csv`, and three PNGs (success-vs-τ, safety/throughput frontier, success-by-method bar chart at the fixed operating point).
 Illustrative headline: at k=1, τ=0 (ungated), task-success is supMAE 0.967 / scratch 0.905 / supLP120 0.861 / mae 0.754 — the "4pp recognition gap → 21pp task-success gap" number quoted in the abstract and R5's opening.

+**2026-07-20 rerun: this headline number changed and its story changed with it.** Same configuration, independently-retrained checkpoints (`trained_models/Phase3-controller/operating_point_summary.csv`, `controller_results.csv`).
+At k=1, τ=0 (the exact cell the abstract cites): task-success is now supcon 0.975 / supMAE 0.927 / scratch 0.898 / mae 0.888 / **supLP120 0.790 (worst)**. mae is no longer
-This configuration is retained in the paper for readability, but **no claim rests on these exact numbers** — a single System Input assignment, a single cost model, and a single τ are each a choice a reviewer could call cherry-picked.
-That is what §9 exists to close off.
+the worst method in this single fixed-vocab configuration — supLP120 is, by a wide margin, and it's worst at k=3/τ=0 too (0.957, again the lowest).
+This is the same finding Locks 2/3 independently surface (§9) — not a coincidence, since the prototype's `build_mapping` and the robust script's `reliability_ordered_vocab` compute the same kind of reliability-ranked fixed assignment (`mapping.csv`), so both inherit the same supLP120 confident-misfire mechanism (§10). **This configuration is retained in the paper for readability, but no claim rests on these exact numbers** — a single System Input assignment, a single cost model, and a single τ are each a choice a reviewer could call cherry-picked.
+That is what §9 exists to close off — though as of this rerun, §9 itself only partially closes it off;
+see the note there.

 ## 9. Robustness protocol (`scripts/controller/controller_robust.py`) — what's actually claimed